 SEGD's next big membership value project will take a few years to implement but thankfully got underway last year.
 In the "Skills Survey" sent out in early 2017 (and in many other surveys that I have looked at), members have expressed the importance of professional skills training to their practice.
 The 2017 Skills Surveywas revealing in that it showed the importance that firm leaders placed on professional practice core competencies versus environmental graphic design core competencies.
 A few years back, some excellent work was done by the Education Steering Committee to define the environmental graphic design core competencies, but we had not yet defined the professional practice core competencies.
 The first version of Professional Practice Core Competencies has been published based on the inputs of the community.
 I do not doubt that this topic will develop further in time.

 Core competencies training is a complex topic.
 We already have over 100 skills-training courses available in the SEGD online store.
 However, there are only a handful in the arena of professional practice.
 Most of the courses are about improving design skills and tips on practice.
 There are really valuable lessons in the courses available and although a lot of work has already been put into organizing and indexing them better, it is still not easy to understand what the courses contain and what you can learn from each one.
-We are working on improving access to great content through 2018.
+We are working on improving access to this great content through 2018.

 In April, we will host our first professional practice core competence workshop: "Management for Designers."
 This event will be your chance to develop a more business-like alter ego.
 The workshop will be the first event in a series over the next few years that will build the SEGD professional practice training catalog.

 Also, we will be working on filling gaps where we do not have enough content to support the core competencies, reorganizing the existing course material and bringing it up to a standard that is suitable for the experiential graphic design community.